dubrie/public/tenets.md

 Inspiration: [Amazon Meeting Policies](http://fortune.com/2012/11/16/amazons-jeff-bezos-the-ultimate-disrupter/)

 ### Recent Changes
+Trying something new to see what the results are.

 - No Pop At Work
 I enjoy the occassional pop but when it is free and readily available through work it becomes too easy to pass up.
 For my caffeine needs I have substituted chai tea lattes and lemon herbal tea during work hours.